 When you are divorced or separated, there is no shortage of people telling you to “Look on the bright side.”
 Yeah, right!
-Much easier said then done.
+Much easier said than done.
 While they mean well, unless they have been in your shoes, they really don’t have a clue how difficult life can be.
 Well, I have been in your shoes.
-Based on first hand experience, below is a first in a series of tips on how to actually look on that bright side and bring a great sense of peace and hopefulness into your life.
+Based on my first-hand experience, below is a first in a series of tips on how to actually look on that bright side and bring a great sense of peace and hopefulness into your life.
 I pray it helps!

 Originally posted 2010-01-09 14:39:00.